modular-magician/terraform-provider-google-beta/website/docs/r/identity_platform_inbound_saml_config.html.markdown

   Callback URI where responses from IDP are handled.
 Must start with `https://`.

 * `sp_certificates` -
-  The IDP's certificate data to verify the signature in the SAMLResponse issued by the IDP.
+  The SP certificate can be used by the IDP to verify the signature of the SAMLRequest from the SP.
   Structure is [documented below](#nested_sp_certificates).